Tampa Bay Traffic & Commute Guide: Bridges, Rush Hour, Ferries & Transportation

 🚌 Public Transit & Trolleys

-The Bay area runs on two main bus networks: PSTA (Pinellas Suncoast Transit Authority) and HART (Hillsborough Area Regional Transit).
+The Bay Area runs on two main bus networks: PSTA (Pinellas Suncoast Transit Authority) and HART (Hillsborough Area Regional Transit).
 Together, they connect Clearwater, Largo, St. Pete, Tampa, and Brandon with dozens of routes using the contactless Flamingo FARE card.

 Free local trolleys make short city trips easy — the Downtown Looper in St. Pete and the TECO Line Streetcar between Tampa and Ybor City are favorites for residents and tourists alike (PSTA | HART).